Skip to main content

 When Project Manager Antonella Tetro looks out the window of her office at Bosch’s Wernau location, she sees the immediate fruits of her entire team’s labor: a container.
 Yes, a container.
 “It’s what’s inside that counts,” Tetro laughs.
 Originally from Italy, she’s worked at Bosch since 2005 and takes interested visitors on a high-tech tour.
 She carries the key to the future right on her key ring.
 When she opens the steel door of the approximately 13-meter-long, 2.4-meter-deep, and 2.9-meter-tall structure, you can’t begin to guess what all the systems inside have to offer.
 When you enter the narrow passage that runs alongside the sophisticated black high-tech devices, the labels on the units tell you that it has something to do with some form of electricity and energy.
 “And it happens to be one of the most innovative forms,” the Project Manager proudly declares: “Fuel-cell technology.”
 Ten units, each in the performance class up to 10 kW, stand side by side.
 “In the fuel cell, an electrochemical reaction between hydrogen and oxygen produces electricity for the factory here in Wernau.
 At this time, the system is still powered by natural gas that’s converted to hydrogen in a reformer,” Tetro explains.
 “In addition to electricity, heat is generated along with water.
 With the help of a heat exchanger, the result is hot service water that can be transferred to the heating system.”
 What may sound simple is the result of months of work in Wernau, all in the service of the fundamental conversion of energy systems to innovative and emission-free technologies.

 This result can only be achieved through a combined effort that includes the test customer.
 “The Bosch Home Comfort location in Wernau was immediately interested in trying out our reliable, decentralized energy source as a pilot system to bring the factory one step closer to carbon neutrality,” says Tetro.
 The driving force was Uwe Wild from the Wernau factory.
 He was technical coordinator of the project, and his decades-long experience in the fields of infrastructure and energy enabled him to provide on-site support.
 It wasn’t just a matter of installing a container.
 “From the very start, our ambition was to build a prefabricated system with all the trappings, so that other potential customers will be instantly won over when they learn that all they have to do is install gas and electric lines,” Wild explains.
 No sooner said than done.
 The plug-&-play system in Wernau is equipped with desulfurization plants, air treatment systems, a heat exchanger, a gas analyzer, a heat meter, and gas, water, and exhaust pipe systems.
 If you look a little closer at the interior of the container, you’ll also discover a box marked Grid Module.
 “That’s an extremely important component – in a certain sense, it’s the bridge to the local grid operator,” says Wild.
 This control technology is the only way to ensure a reliable power supply.
 Theoretically, SOFC systems can generate so much electricity that they’ll exceed electricity consumption.
 A grid module controls the output to prevent the grid from becoming destabilized.
 “Although we’re not connected to the local grid, we want to systematically prepare everything in the Wernau SOFC pilot system for this eventuality, and also obtain all the required approvals and certificates.
 This allows us to test how we might be able to supply customers with fully integrated plug-&-play systems on demand later on,” Wild says.
-He’s pleased with the way the team was able to plan and build the sophisticated electrical installation in collaboration with the Dutch specialist Van Halteren Technologies (formerly part of Bosch Rexroth).
+He’s pleased with the way the team was able to plan and build the sophisticated electrical installation.

 Antonella Tetro und Uwe Wild prüfen die SOFC-Anlage